ryanloftus/path-tracer/README.md

 The performance improvement for running with 5000 single-triangle particles on my laptop was:

--- seconds with enhancement.
+0.018 seconds with enhancement.
--- without enhancement.
+2.917 without enhancement.

-The time was measured from the start of `computeAccumulatedForces()` to the end of `computeAccumulatedForces()` for one frame.
+The time was measured by from the start of `computeAccumulatedForces()` to the end of `computeAccumulatedForces()` for one frame.
+Measurements given take the average over the first 10 frames.